e9t/courses/content/2015-ba/course-logistics.md

     - Schedule/Announcements
 - Schedule: [http://lucypark.kr/courses/2015-ba/#schedule](http://lucypark.kr/courses/2015-ba/#schedule)
 - Office hours
-    - Right after every class
+    - Right before every class
     - You are welcome to ask any kind of questions
     - You are also encouraged to [book ahead](mailto:2015-ba@dm.snu.ac.kr), or your meeting may have to be deferred to another time
 - Grading